httpwg/http-extensions/draft-thomson-http-encryption.md

 a fixed header.

 This mechanism is likely only a small part of a larger design that uses content encryption.
-In particular, this document does not describe key management practices.
 How clients and servers acquire and identify keys will depend on the use case.
+Though a complete key management system is not described, this document defines an Encryption-Key header field that can be used to convey keying material.

 ## Notational Conventions